hashim19/Rob-ASD/README.md

 bash 01_wrapper_eval.sh
 ```

-The score file will be generated in Score_Files directory
+The score file will be generated in the Score_Files directory.

 ## OC-Softmax